JFDI-Consulting/react-hook-use-computed-state/ReadMe.md

     } = useComputedState({
     initialState = Date.now(),
     initialComputedState,
-    computeFn,
-    beforeChange,
-    afterChange
+    computeFn
 })
 ```

 If all you pass to the hook is `initialComputedState`, `state` becomes a simple timestamp versioning that data.
 Of course you can pass `initialState` instead, and the hook will call your `computeFn` callback to compute or derive your `computedState` whenever you call `setState`.
 If all you want is to notify the hook that something in your `computedState` changed, just call `notifyChange`, or you can specify how to change the `computedState` using `setComputedState`.
-For convenience, you can also hook in callbacks `beforeChange` and `afterChange` if required.

 ### Try It